startbin90/CSC301-AnonClass/deliverables/iteration-02.review.md

  * Need to link front end and back end.
  * Let more person work on front end and UI design.
+ * Mobile client will focus on Student and we are going to build a web client for teachers.
- * Finish feature of attendance.
+ * Finish feature of attendance and file broadcasting.